jssteinberg/markdown-article-template/README.md

 # Pretty-readable: Complete articles in plain-text markdown

-A proposal for how to format markdown articles (e.g. **blog posts**) so their readable in their plain-text form **and** can output the necessary meta data without e.g. YAML front matter.
+A proposal for how to format markdown articles (e.g. **blog posts**) so they're readable in their plain-text form **and** can output the necessary meta data without e.g. YAML front matter.
 This expands upon [markdown's original concept of readable plain-text files](https://daringfireball.net/projects/markdown/syntax#philosophy).

 ```markdown